GlobalPass-AG/developer/docs/api-integration-guide/crypto-analyticis/wallet-screening.md

+---
+sidebar_position: 2
+---
-# 10.2 Wallet Screening
+# Wallet Screening

-To initiate a crypto transaction screening, make an HTTP POST request to
+To initiate a crypto wallet screening, make an HTTP POST request to

 _/api/v2/crypto/wallets_